pinyi-yang/encapsule-holarchy-notes/build-in-cell-model/display-view-family.md

 ```
 * *cellModelLabel*: a unique name in the `@encapsule/holarchy-cm∂DisplayView` [CMAS][cmas].
 * *description*: developer-provided description of the function/purpose to the synthesized Display View Cell Model.
-* *displayElement.displayLayoutSpec*: an [arccore filter][arccore filter] spec that can take empty argument as filter request (every namespace (except asMap value and array element) in the filter spec must accept undefined, has default value or opaque)
+* *displayElement.displayLayoutSpec*: an [arccore filter][arccore filter] spec that can take empty argument as filter request.

 In holistic app development (`todo: add link to holistic app development readme`), *displayElement.displayLayoutSpec* should always match the render data spec of a registered [@encapsule/d2r2][encapsule] component in the Components Router.